 Family planning services

-You may choose any doctor, clinic, community health center, hospital, pharmacy or family-planning office in-network or out-of-network.
-Family planning services do not need a referral.
+You may choose any New Hampshire Medicaid participating doctor, clinic, community health center, hospital, pharmacy, or family-planning office in-network or out-of-network.
+Also, family planning services do not need a referral.

 The following services are covered: